 This lower bound is minimized by a symmetric distribution, i.e., $\bar{\mu}_3(\theta)=0$.
 The resulting expression

 reaches equality under an additive Gaussian system model

-such that the worst-case model assumption with respect to Fisher information under the considered restrictions (\ref{rest:gauss:first:para}) and (\ref{rest:gauss:second:const}) is in general additive and Gaussian.
-In the more general setting, where also the second output moment exhibits a dependency on the system parameter $\theta$,
+such that the worst-case model assumption with respect to Fisher information under the considered restrictions (\ref{rest:gauss:first:para}) and (\ref{rest:gauss:second:const}) is, in general, additive and Gaussian.
+In the more general setting, where also the output variance exhibits a dependency on the system parameter $\theta$,

 and additionally the output distribution is symmetric, i.e.,